jaretscrews/ScrewEngineOld/README.md

 # screw-engine
-An in house engine using SDL2
+An in house engine using SDL2.
+This is mainly for educational purposes but who knows.